 An owner with shares registered through a custodian has voting rights equivalent to the number of shares covered by the custodial arrangement, provided that the owner of the shares, within two working days ahead of the General Meeting, provides PGS with his or her name and address together with written confirmation from the custodian to the effect that he or she is the beneficial owner of the shares held in custody.

-Generally, all Directors attend the AGM together with the chairperson of the Nomination Committee and the auditor.
-In accordance with the Company’s Articles of Association, the chairperson of the Board of Directors chairs General Meetings.
+Generally, all Directors normally attend the AGM together with the chairperson of the Nomination Committee and the auditor.
+In accordance with the Company’s Articles of Association, the chairperson of the Board chairs General Meetings.
 This is a deviation from the NUES Recommendation No. 6 for making arrangements to ensure an independent chairperson for the General Meetings.
 The reason for this deviation is that the Company has found this more practical and that PGS wishes to ensure that General Meetings are chaired by a competent person having proper insight into PGS’ overall operations.

 7. Nomination Committee